-Corporation tax relief and income tax relief for expenses incurred by businesses on the hiring of cars can be restricted according to the $CO_2$ emissions of the car.
+Corporation tax relief and income tax relief for expenses incurred by businesses on the hiring of cars can be restricted according to the $\rm CO_2$ emissions of the car.
 From 1 April 2021 (for corporation tax) or 6 April 2021 (for income tax), 15% of the leasing expenses are generally disallowed if emissions exceed 50 g/km.
 Grandfathering provisions apply to contracts entered into before 1 or 6 April 2021 for periods of hire beginning before that date, and the applicable emissions threshold between April 2018 and April 2021 was 110 g/km.

-Capital Gains Tax (CGT)
+Capital gains tax (CGT)

-2023/24 (£) 2022/23 (£) Combined income and gains less than the upper limit of the income tax basic rate band a, b, c 10% 10% Combined income and gains above the upper limit of the income tax basic rate band a, b, c 20% 20% a.
+2024/25 (£) 2023/24 (£) Main CGT rate - combined income and gains less than the upper limit of the income tax basic rate band a,b 10% 10% Main CGT rate - combined income and gains above the upper limit of the income tax basic rate band $^{a,b}$ 20% 20% Gains on residential property - combined income and gains less than the upper limit of the income tax basic rate band a, b 18% 18% Gains on residential property - combined income and gains above the upper limit of the income tax basic rate band a, b 24% 28% Gains on carried interest - combined income and gains less than the upper limit of the income tax basic rate band a, b 18% 18% Gains on carried interest - combined income and gains above the upper limit of the income tax basic rate band a, b 28% 28% a.
 Chargeable gains are treated as the top slice of an individual's combined gains and income.
-Any part of a taxable gain exceeding the upper limit of the income tax basic rate band (£37,700 for 2022/23 and 2023/24) is taxed at 20%.
+Any part of a taxable gain exceeding the upper limit of the income tax basic rate band (£37,700 for 2023/24 and 2024/25) is taxed at the higher rates.